halveez/3Dscene2Dimage/README.md

 ### WebODM and OpenHeritage

 First I downloaded various datasets from OpenHeritage on Mesa Verde National Park, as well as one dataset on Pompeii, Italy (citations at end of README).
 I also downloaded a test dataset from WebODM itself.

+The files from OpenHeritage are .e57, which I opened in CloudCompute and was able to open and view the point cloud data, take approximate measurements, and export screenshots.

+The test dataset from WebODM I processed through both WebODM and Meshroom to compare results.

 ### GreenValley Interational

 While I intended to describe some results from GreenValley software, as it is not open source I will not upload any results, and only experimented briefly with their tools.

+However, the sample data on their site was very enjoyable to interact with here - https://greenvalleyintl.com/sample-data/

 ### Data Sources